 At Synapse we provide security audits and compliance support to all our customers.
 From time-to-time we also write security posts, which can be found on our blog.

-We at Synapse believe security is a team effort.
+At Synapse we believe security is a team effort.
 If you believe you have found any security issues with our API or Dashboard, please reach out to us at [email protected].
 We’ll invite you to our private bug bounty and acknowledge your efforts.